LL-Zephyr/Rar-File-Recovery/Readme.txt

 IMPORTANT:
+* Need to install all the needed library
 * As stated in the rarfile library, it needs a tool to extract a rar file.

 TO GET THIS TOOL: //There were a lot of ways to get tools